 Example sentences should use the usual numbering surrounded by brackets.
-Examples in languages other than English should at least be translated and, if applicable, should come with transliterations and glosses, as shown in sentence (1).
+Examples in languages other than English should at least be translated and, if applicable, should come with transliterations and glosses.

 5 Length of Submission

 Papers may consist of up to 10 pages including references.
 All illustrations, references, and appendices must be accommodated within these page limits, observing the formatting instructions given in the present document.
 Papers that do not conform to the specified length and formatting requirements are subject to be rejected without review.